Skip to content

 1. Working directory SKILL.md (project-scoped).

-2. ~/.gbrain/skills/<name>/SKILL.md (user-scoped).
+2. ~/.quaid/skills/<name>/SKILL.md (user-scoped).

 3. Embedded default.

-Process source documents into structured brain pages.
+Process source documents into structured memory pages.

 Answer questions using the four-layer search strategy.